-5) POST ACCIDENT INVESTIGATIONS
+6) POST ACCIDENT INVESTIGATIONS

-A) It is the policy of COSA that fact-finding investigations of all work-related accidents and injuries are to be conducted in a professional manner.
-Investigations identify probable causes and are used to develop specific management actions for the prevention of future vehicle accidents, harm or property damage.
-Accident and injury prevention is the result of a well-designed and executed safety program.
-One of the keys to a successfulprogram includes unbiased, prompt, and accurate accident and injury fact-finding.
-The basic purpose of these investigations is to determine measures that can be taken toprevent similar events in the future.
+- A) It is the policy of COSA that fact-finding investigations of all work-related accidents and injuries are to be conducted in a professional manner.
+Investigations identify probable causes and are used to develop specific management actions for the prevention of future vehicle accidents, harm, or property damage.
+Accident, property damage and injury prevention is the result of a well-designed and executed safety program.
+One of the keys to a successful program includes unbiased, prompt, and accurate accident and injury fact-finding.
+The basic purpose of these investigations is to determine measures that can be taken to prevent similar events in the future. - B) Responsibilities - i) Department: - a) Ensure a liability card is in every vehicle; - b) Report and ensure all accidents, injuries and property damage are properly investigated; - c) Ensure immediate and long-term corrective actions are taken to preventreoccurrence; - d) Maintain accident, injury and property damage reports on file; and - e) Ensure proper entries are made on all accident-related documentation. - f) Forward the file and supporting documentation to Risk Management; - g) Collect and preserve all evidence that may be useful in an investigation; - h) If necessary, conduct secondary interviews of witnesses; - ii) Risk Management: - a) Ensure a complete file is received from the supervisor; - b) Review all accident and injury files for accuracy; - c) Timely completes, documents and issues the findings of the ARB to all necessary personnel; - d) Prior to the ARB, check with General Liability to see if any affected citizen has filed a claim in connection with the accident and determine, if possible, include the total cost to repair damages to all vehicles, objects or property;

-B) Responsibilities

-- i) Department: - a) Ensure a liability card is in every vehicle; - b) Report and ensure all accidents and injuries are properly investigated; - c) Ensure immediate and long-term corrective actions are taken to prevent reoccurrence: - d) Maintain accident and injury reports on file; and ii) Risk Management:

-- e) Ensure proper entries are made on all accident-related documentation. - f) Forward the file and supporting documentation to Risk Management; - g) Collect and preserve all evidence that may be useful in an investigation; - h) If necessary, conduct secondary interviews of witnesses;

-- a) Ensure a complete file is received from the supervisor; - b) Review all accident and injury files for accuracy; - c) Timely completes, documents and issues the findings of the ARB to all necessary personnel; - d) Prior to the ARB, check with General Liability to see if any affected citizen has filed a claim in connection with the accident and determine, if possible, include the total cost to repair damages to all vehicles, objects or property; - e) Prepare an agenda and all accident files for review by the departmental Accident and Injury Review Board.
-(For those departments meeting the criteria for not having a dedicated ARB, the Risk Management Representative for that department will forward the accident file to the City-wide ARB Chair to be included on the next scheduled agenda);
+- e) Prepare an agenda and all accident files for review by the departmental Accident and Injury Review Board.
+(For those departments meeting the criteria for not having a dedicated ARB, the Risk Management Representative for that department will forward the accident file to the City-wide ARB Chair to be included on the next scheduled agenda); - iii) Employees: - a) Assist as requested in all vehicle accident or injury investigations

-iii) Employees:

-a) Assist as requested in all vehicle accident or injury investigations

-6) ACCIDENT AND INJURY REVIEW BOARDS
+7) ACCIDENT AND INJURY REVIEW BOARDS

-A) ACS, Aviation, BESD, CSF, DSD, Parks and Recreation, Pre-K4SA, SWMD and PW will have their own dedicated Accident and Injury Review Boards to review all vehicle accidents and workplace injuries and determine preventability.
+A) ACS, Aviation, BESD, CSF, DSD, Parks and Recreation, Pre-K4SA, SWMD and PW will have their own dedicated Accident and Injury Review Boards to review all vehicle accidents and workplace injuries, where medical treatment beyond basic first aid was sought along with being accepted as a claim by the third-party administrator, and determine preventability.
+Property damage cases will not be reviewed.
 The ARB will assign points based on the severity of vehicle accidents using the vehicle collision point summary sheet.

 All other departments shall have their respective vehicle accidents and workplace injuries reviewed at the City-wide ARB, lead and facilitated by the Risk Management Representative.
-Departments, at their discretion, can elect to review "Incidents" (asdefined above) during their ARB deliberations; however, incidents will not be reported as preventable.
+Departments, at their discretion, can elect to review "Incidents" (asdefined above) during their ARB deliberations; however, incidents will not be reported aspreventable.